Prag8855/aab/content/guides/work-visa.md

 Check your work contract too.
 You might need to tell your employer about your self-employment.
 Your employer might forbid self-employment if it competes with their business.
 For example, don't start a marketing agency while you work for another marketing agency.
 They can't forbid all self-employment without a reason.[^16]

-To become self-employed full-time, [apply for a freelance visa](/guides/freelance-visa#who-needs-a-freelance-visa), [permanent residence](/guides/permanent-residence) or citizenship.
+To become self-employed full time, [apply for a freelance visa](/guides/freelance-visa#who-needs-a-freelance-visa), [permanent residence](/guides/permanent-residence) or citizenship.

 ### Apply for permanent residence